gasduster99/sppComp/try1/try1_2.md

 enjoying any possible predictive benefits from the exploration of data pooling across port complex boundaries.

-Rather than only considering spacially pooled models when data become prohibitively sparce, we open that possibility that pooling may benefit
+Rather than only considering spatially pooled models when data become prohibitively sparse, we open that possibility that pooling may benefit

-In the absence of Citation employes exploring pooling options in space  are extrordinarily sparce.
+In the absence of Citation employes exploring pooling options in space  are extraordinarily sparse.
 -->